FPGA-accelerated machine learning inference as a service for particle physics computing: Machine learning for physics

 The Brainwave platform allows the use of custom weights for specific applications computed by training predefined CNNs.
 In this training, we treat the jets as 2D grayscale images in the $\eta$-$\phi$ plane and send them as input to the \resnet algorithm.
 Jet images are created by summing jet constitutent $\pt$ in a 2D grid of $224\times 224$ in $\eta$ and $\phi$ units from $-1.2$ to $1.2$ centered on the jet axis~\cite{Huilin}.
 In order to apply the standard \resnet architecture, the images are normalized such that each image has a range between $0$ and $225$ and duplicated 3 times, once for each RGB channel.
 We illustrate the images for QCD and top quark jets in Fig.~\ref{fig:substr-images} where the images are averaged over 5,000 jets.
 Top quark jets have a 3-prong nature which manifests as a broader radiation pattern when averaged over many jets.

 \begin{sloppypar}For our specific task, after the primary \resnet featurizer we add our own custom classifier, which comprises one fully connected layer of width $1024$ with ReLU~\cite{ReLU} activation and another fully connected layer of width $2$ with softmax activation.
 The training dataset contains about 1.2 million events while the validation and test datasets each have approximately 400,000 events.
 The training is performed by minimizing the categorical cross-entropy loss function using the Adam algorithm~\cite{DBLP:journals/corr/KingmaB14} with an initial learning rate of $10^{-3}$ and a minibatch size of $64$ over $10$ epochs on an NVIDIA Tesla V100 GPU.
 The best model is chosen based on the smallest average loss evaluated on the validation dataset.
 The training for this particular \resnet model is unique because there is a particular {\it quantized} version of \resnet that needs to be ``fine-tuned,'' or trained with a smaller learning rate.
 The quantized model is initialized using the weights from the trained floating point model and trained with an initial learning rate of $10^{-4}$ and a minibatch size of $32$ for 10 additional epochs.
 Finally, as the quantized model evaluated with the Brainwave FPGA service differs numerically from the quantized model evaluated on the local GPU, an additional fine-tuning is applied to the classifier after evaluating the \resnet features on Brainwave.
-This fine-tuning of the classifier layers is performed over $100$ epochs using the validation data with the Adam algorithm, an initial learning $10^{-4}$, and a batch size of $128$. \end{sloppypar}
+This fine-tuning of the classifier layers is performed over $100$ epochs using the validation data with the Adam algorithm, an initial learning $10^{-4}$, and a batch size of $128$.
+On a single V100 GPU, the initial floating point training time is approximately 1.5 hours per epoch while the ``fine-tuned'' training is approximately 4 hours per epoch.
+The classifier layer training is significantly faster, only minutes per epoch. \end{sloppypar}